-The Belltower (Chris Bell) plays American roots music, where jazz, soul and R&B all come together.
+The Belltower Blues Explosion (with frontman Chris Bell) plays American roots music, where jazz, soul and R&B all come together.
 “It’s all blues,” says Chris when commenting on his music or his biggest influences.
 From Lou Rawls to Dr. John, Grant Green and B.B.
 King, from Ray Charles to the Funk Brothers.
 They are all masters of innovation as much as they are a part of the classic blues tradition.
-The Belltower is part of that tradition and he approaches performance like a storyteller, building on a style that’s been around a while.
+The Belltower Blues Explosion is part of that tradition and they approach performance like a storyteller, building on a style that’s been around a while.

 Spring Tour I’m looking forward to playing some gigs in Vermont the last week in April.
 The dates are as follows 4/24 On Tap Bar and Grill in Essex 7pm, 4/25 Red Square in Burlington 7pm, 4/26 51 Main in Middlebury 8pm and 4/27 Moog’s Place in Morrisville 9pm.
 AND a solo guitar gig at Diane Bell’s art closing on 4/28 at Magnolia’s at 1:30p.
 Joining me on the trio dates will be Jeff Salisbury on drums and Jan Schultz on bass.
 Come out and say hello if you’re in the area.